schtibe/rmux/README.md

 ## Bash History ##

 The template bashrc shares the bash history across bash-sessions and cleans the history to contain only unique lines.
-User ctrl-r to access the history.
+Use ctrl-r to access the history.

 Remove the section in the bashrc if you don't want this feature.